Labor, health and social affairs

 Older people can be particularly exposed to human rights violations and experience disadvantages, for example when looking for a job, insurance or access to services.
 With increasing age and health restrictions, they can be hindered in their self-determination or exposed to neglect.

-The Council of Europe identifies age discrimination, abuse in institutions and at home, limited autonomy, involuntary placement and medication as particular challenges for the rights of older people.
-Other important topics include care, privacy, social security and palliative care.
+The Council of Europe identifies age discrimination, abuse in institutions and at home, limited autonomy and involuntary placement and medication as particular challenges to the rights of older people.
+Other important issues include care, privacy, social security and palliative care.

 The rights of older people are protected by the principle of equality and the prohibition of discrimination in the constitution, in various UN conventions and in the European Convention on Human Rights (ECHR).
 However, the ECHR's ban on discrimination only applies if other guaranteed rights are violated.
 There is no separate international agreement for the rights of older people.
 However, efforts are being made and the UN Human Rights Council has appointed an expert to promote the rights of older people.